AIoTES/DevTools-DataLakeTools-MetadataStorageExplorer/README.md

 ## Using Docker to simplify development (optional)

-You can use Docker to improve your Simlife development experience.
+You can use Docker to improve your development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.

-For example, to start a mongodb database in a docker container, run:
+For example, to start a mysql database in a docker container, run:

-    docker-compose -f src/main/docker/mongodb.yml up -d
+    docker-compose -f src/main/docker/mysql.yml up -d

 To stop it and remove the container, run:

-    docker-compose -f src/main/docker/mongodb.yml down
+    docker-compose -f src/main/docker/mysql.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: